What is Metric-First Analytics?

 How metric-first analytics works

-- Define once: Create clear, reusable metric definitions with names, formulas, dimensions, and examples.
+Define once.
+Create clear, reusable metric definitions with names, formulas, dimensions, and examples.
+Document what the metric measures, who owns it, and when it was last updated.

-- Govern centrally: Assign owners, add certification and tags, and control access with roles.
+Govern centrally.
+Assign owners, add certification and tags, and control access with roles.
+A single metric catalog becomes the source of truth—not scattered spreadsheets or dashboard logic.

-- Track freshness: Show last update times and refresh schedules so people know when data is current.
+Track freshness.
+Show last update times and refresh schedules so people know when data is current.
+Stale data erodes confidence faster than no data.

-- Distribute everywhere: Reuse the same governed metrics in dashboards, spreadsheets, presentations, chat, and AI assistants.
+Distribute everywhere.
+Reuse the same governed metrics in dashboards, spreadsheets, presentations, chat, and AI assistants.
+The metric engine handles the math; teams focus on interpretation.

 Why this approach fits growing teams